Language of Creation Skip to main content

 Banks explained that her book attempts “to draw on, curate, and share a written tradition about birth that [she] discovered and felt had been underemphasized.”
 She used Arendt’s definition of natality as inspiration.
 Arendt, who was not only a philosopher but a World War II Holocaust survivor, defined natality as “the supreme capacity of man, as the miracle that saves the world—the realm of human affairs—from its normal natural ruin.”

 This perspective spoke to Banks, who appreciated a focus on finding meaning in beginnings rather than in our inevitable end.
 She explained, “By virtue of our having been born, [Arendt] believed we are guaranteed the ability to act, and each action is a little birth, spontaneous, unforeseen, risky, error prone, and miraculous.”
+Banks stressed the need to live in the moment to gain that power and hope towards the future.

 The Birth of Language

 As she wrote her book, Banks found the words to express her experience with birth, and in this endeavor, she realized how much power language has.
-She described how language holds the capacity of agency and can ultimately effect positive change in the world.
-She said, “Language itself [is] involved in a world making that connects us to reality rather than separating us out from it, and such a language affirms how creation is not static but ongoing.”
+It has the power to either spread hope or spread despair.
+She said, “Language itself [is] involved in a world making that connects us to reality rather than separating us out from it.”
+By using language, we, as humans, determine what the world is going to look like.
+Banks encouraged her audience to join her in the “work of beginning again and of rebuilding a human world” by writing about birth instead of death.

 Learn more in Banks’s book Natality: Toward a Philosophy of Birth.